ponnhide/patchworklib/README.md

 - https://github.com/has2k1/plotnine/issues/46
 - [subplot_mosaic]( https://matplotlib.org/stable/tutorials/provisional/mosaic.html#sphx-glr-tutorials-provisional-mosaic-py) (New matplotlib function to compose mutiple plots)

 But, they probably do not understand our hope.
-The current subplot managers implemented in matplotlib force users to determine the entire layout of multiple graphs before drawing them.
+The current subplot managers implemented in matplotlib force users to determine the entire layout of multiple plots before drawing them.
 However, we do not want to think about a layout for multiple graphs before drawing them.
-After visualizing each graph, we want to test multiple layouts and find the best one.
+After creating each plot, we want to test multiple layouts and find the best one.
 Here, I tried to implement the [patchwork](https://github.com/thomasp85/patchwork)-like module on matplotlib.
 It enables us to design a tidy layout for multiple matplotlib plots quickly.

 ## Installation
 For normal users, we recommended you to install the official release as follows.